-In the latest destinations survey 100% of our graduates entered employment or further study within six months of graduation*.
+In the latest destinations survey over 96% of our graduates entered employment or further study within six months of graduation*.
 Our graduates are sought after by employers world-wide who recognise that our students have excellent transferable skills.

 Our courses are outward looking with a focus on people and places, and our students regularly engage with real-world contexts, undertaking projects in Sheffield or beyond.
 Employers value our students because of this approach as they graduate with skills that have been developed in real settings.
 Our graduates are very successful in gaining employment after their studies and our aim is to fully prepare them for their future career throughout their course.

 The University’s Careers Service works closely with the School to help students build on the excellent range of skills which they develop throughout our courses and to support them in seeking graduate employment.

 Tailored careers advice is provided within the School to guide students on the production of CVs, portfolios and how to approach interviews in the architecture profession.
 We support our third year students before they undertake their year in practice placements by identifying employment opportunities and providing an insight on what to expect.
 We also offer support to students throughout their placements to help them make the most of their practice experience.

 Here you can find careers information specifically aimed at architecture students including graduate jobs, understanding your skills, vacancies and options available to you.